Dead-Orbit/DEAD-ORBIT/gistfile1.md

 ## Structure of Webhooks

-Before using of Webhooks you have to know the structure.
-All elements listed here are *optional* but you still need use `content` or `embeds` object at least once.
-This is a minimal requirement.
+Before using Webhooks you have to know the structure.
+All elements listed here are *optional* but you still need to use the `content` or `embeds` object at least once.
+This is the minimal requirement.

 ```ini
 `element` : `[data type]` - description